 Income support from Centrelink for impacted individuals

 People may be eligible for income support payments if they can’t work because they become sick or need to self isolate, or their income has been otherwise impacted by the economic downturn caused by COVID-19.

 There is expanded eligibility to income support payments and a new, time‑limited Coronavirus supplement to be paid at a rate of $550 per fortnight on top of the regular payment.
 This supplement will be paid to both existing and new recipients of the eligible payment categories.
-These changes will apply for the next six months with reduced means testing and waiting period.
+These changes will apply up until September 2020 with reduced means testing and waiting period.

 The JobSeeker Payment is subject to a partner income test, therefore the Government is temporarily relaxing the partner income test to ensure that an eligible person can receive the JobSeeker Payment, and associated Coronavirus supplement, providing their partner earns less than $3,068 per fortnight, around $79,762 per annum (up from $48,000 previously).